 Construction firms in particular have been told to make their arrangements for changes to the new rules.
-Earlier in the year, HMRC decided to delay the introduction to help businesses and individuals deal with the economic impact of Covid.
-Those in construction had hoped that the new rules would be further delayed but the latest from HMRC has put all hopes for another delay to rest.
+Earlier in the year, HMRC decided to delay the IR35.
+This was to help businesses and individuals deal with the economic impact of Covid.
+Construction had hoped that the new rules would be further delayed.
+The latest from HMRC however, has put all hopes for another delay to rest.

 HMRC said: “We recognise that businesses are facing difficult challenges due to Covid-19.
-HMRC is providing information and support now to ensure businesses have plenty of time to prepare for the changes coming into effect in April 2021.”
+They are providing information and support now to ensure businesses have plenty of time to prepare.”

 HMRC & IT

-HMRC are facing calls to urgently tweak the incoming tax avoidance reforms from the IT industry, following the discovery of a clause within the legislation that calls into question the need for IT contractors to engage with clients via umbrella companies in the future.
+HMRC are facing calls to urgently tweak the incoming tax avoidance reforms from the IT industry.
+This is following the discovery of a clause within the legislation that calls into question the need for IT contractors to engage with clients via umbrella companies in the future.

-With just six months until the revamped IR35 reforms come into play valid concerns have been raised about the inclusion of this clause.
-Experts claim this could prove to be incredibly problematic for IT contractors who provide services to clients via umbrella companies if left unchecked.
+With just six months until IR35 reforms, valid concerns have been raised about the clause.
+Experts claim this could prove to be problematic for IT contractors who provide services via umbrella companies if left unchecked.

 UK contractors by the numbers

 The IT and Construction industries are not alone in their grievances with IR35.
-A study conducted by Insurance service provider Qdos found that almost up to 45% of contractors in the UK will continue contracting via a personal service company regardless of the IR35 reform on the 6th April 2021.
-18% are now considering closing down their business as a direct result of IR35, whilst 17% may choose to turn down employment in fear of being in breach of the new legislation.
+A study conducted by Insurance service provider Qdos found that almost up to 45% of contractors in the UK will continue contracting via a personal service company regardless of the reform.
+18% are now considering closing down their business as a direct result of IR35.
+17% may choose to turn down employment in fear of being in breach of the new legislation.